The following resources are designed to help IT leaders prepare your environment for remote learning.

 - Microsoft Office 365 apps are available from the App Store and integrate seamlessly with iPadOS and macOS.

-- Conferencing tools such as Cisco WebEx and Zoom Cloud Meetings integrate with the Live Broadcast feature, which allows teachers and students to easily share their screen for the class to see.
+- Conferencing tools like Cisco WebEx and Zoom Cloud Meetings integrate with the Live Broadcast feature, which allows teachers and students to easily share their screen for the class to see.

 Find more education apps on the App Store

 The App Store has thousands of apps designed for teaching and learning.
-We have curated collections with remote learning apps for institution and educators, apps to learn from home and apps that work with Schoolwork.1 Distribute them with Apple School Manager so teachers can use them to hand out materials, communicate with students and continue providing engaging learning experiences.
+We have curated collections with remote learning apps for institution and educators, apps to learn from home and apps that work with Schoolwork.1 Distribute them with Apple School Manager so that teachers can use them to distribute materials, communicate with students, and continue providing engaging learning experiences.